 With perfectly constructed original electronic music by Ross Allchurch and striking physical spectacles by Alleyne Dance, it is a multi disciplined slant on traditional theatre.

-Purple Theatre are offering a Pay What You Can workshop at Coalville Library on the day of the show and a post show discussion with the cast, writer and director.
-Book your place on the workshop by emailing firstname.lastname@example.org
+Purple Theatre are offering a free workshop at Coalville Library on the day of the show from 2-4pm and a post show discussion with the cast, writer and director.
+Book your place on the workshop by emailing email@example.com

 This event is unreserved seating.